 Recommended CBD oil products

-This is the cannabidiol supplement I take (Disclaimer: I act as a consultant to Healthspan) but you can also get good quality pharmaceutical products from CBD Oils (including gummies), and from Amazon.co.uk or Amazon.com.
-I prefer the capsules (or gummies) as natural cannabidiol CBD oil has an earthy taste which can take some getting used to.
+You can get good quality pharmaceutical products from Amazon.co.uk or Amazon.com.
+I prefer the capsules (or gummies) as natural cannabidiol CBD oil has an earthy taste which can take some getting used to, although there are clear filtered oils available, and also oils flavoured with peppermint, lemon and orange, for example.

 CBD is recognised as safe and well tolerated in healthy volunteers, with few side effects.
 A World Health Organisation report has confirmed that cannabidiol does not have any potential for abuse or to cause harm, and it is therefore not classed as a controlled substance.
 This makes it legal to use as a supplement for general wellbeing in the UK.